 Our Top 5 Beaches in Malta

-Malta forms part of the archipelago made up of three islands, namely Malta, Gozo and Comino, which boast an abundance of beautiful beaches in Malta.
+The Maltese archipelago is made up of three islands, Malta being the largest, Gozo and Comino.
 These beautiful islands are situated in the middle of the Mediterranean and benefit from a warm climate and pleasant weather all year round with sea temperatures higher than any other part of Europe.

 Keep reading to discover our Top 5 beaches selection in Malta that you must see!!